kfarr/near-term-protected-bike/README.md

 It must be a useable fully protected bike path.
 This is most likely satisfied with a sufficiently wide bike lane buffered by parking, continuous safe-hit style delineators, or otherwise permanent physical barriers such as concrete or planters.

 Projects that are in progress but incomplete remain on the list.
 It is not done until there are no cars parked on the lane and it provides a continuous safe travel path for people on bicycles on the duration of the project scope.

+## Terms as used in this document
+route - an entire street
+project - a subset of a route defined as the space between 2 blocks (for example: 3rd street between howard and folsom)

 ## Other project contenders
 - [Harrison (2nd to 5th)](https://github.com/kfarr/bike-lane-priorities/tree/master/harrison-2nd-to-5th)